 I wouldn’t say there is a best way to hedge against inflation but there are some decent options.
 Each product or asset class has unique quirks and features.

 I personally think the best way to capitalize on inflation is to buy businesses that benefit from higher raw material prices.
 Become an owner in the production and get some tax favored dividends and long term capital gains along the way.

 And one of the best investments to hedge against inflation is to put some secondary emergency cash into I-bonds since the interest is tax deferred, exactly matches the CPI, and you’ll get a rate that far exceeds any savings account or CD (certificate of deposit).

-The sad fact is that for assets that get inflation exactly right, you are never fully indemnified against your loss of purchasing power because you will have to pay taxes on your gains.
+The sad fact is that for assets that get inflation exactly right, you are never fully indemnified against your loss of purchasing power because you will have to pay taxes on your gains, but you can only do what you can do.
 Keep that in mind when hedging for inflation.